 Retreat & Penance

-After the fall of Camelot and Arthur's departure, his wife Guinevere retreats to the convent at Amesbury, where she takes the veil and devotes her remaining years to prayer and penance.
-When Lancelot comes to find her, she turns him away, telling him their love was the ruin of the noblest fellowship the world had ever known.
-She dies in the convent, and her body is carried to Glastonbury to lie beside Arthur.
+After the fall of Camelot and Arthur's departure for Avalon, Guinevere retreats to the convent at Amesbury, where she takes the veil and devotes her remaining years to prayer and penance.
+She becomes an abbess — the queen who once presided over the most glorious court in Christendom now presides over a house of silence.
+When Lancelot comes to find her, she turns him away with words that ring across the centuries: their love, she tells him, was the ruin of the noblest fellowship the world had ever known, and she begs him to return to his lands and take a wife.
+He cannot.
+She dies in the convent, and her body is carried to Glastonbury to lie beside the king she betrayed once and never stopped loving.

 Lancelot